-A digital workforce, or digital employee is enabled by combining automation and artificial intelligence technologies in tandem to automate error prone, inefficient tasks.
-When hiring a digital employee it’s often easiest to think of the technologies as you would a human counterpart.
+An AI workforce is enabled by combining automation and artificial intelligence technologies in tandem to automate error prone, inefficient tasks.
+To understand how an AI workforce works, it’s often easiest to think of the technology as a ‘digital employee’ that uses AI skills to imitate a human employee.
 Robotic Process Automation handles many of the tasks that hands would tackle, logging into and out of systems and entering data manually.
 Computer Vision is leveraged as the eyes, reading, scanning and recognizing critical items on a page — transcribing documents and images that are critical to standard business processes in a health system.
 While Machine Learning is defined as a digital employee’s ability to make contextual decisions about and within processes, truly mimicking human decision making.

 How should I go about leading an AI and automation initiative within my hospital?